Breword/tmux/Installing.md

 ### Red Hat Enterprise Linux / CentOS RPMs

-The tmux packages are available from the main repositories are often quite out of date, especially for long-term support distributions.
+The tmux packages available from the main repositories are often quite out of date, especially for long-term support distributions.
 RPMs for newer tmux versions can be obtained [from here](http://galaxy4.net/repo/).

 For example to set up a repository and install on RHEL8: